'It was so scary': Mount Maunganui residents fight fires with garden hoses

 KiwiRail was investigating what may have caused the fire.

-He said the organisation had done a lot of firebreak work in the area, particularly from the Mount Maunganui freight terminal to Hewletts Road and to Te Maunga, including clearing trackside vegetation.
+He said the organisation had done a lot of firebreak work in the area, particularly from the Mount Maunganui freight terminal to Hewletts Rd and to Te Maunga, including clearing trackside vegetation.

 "We are continually reviewing what further work could be done."